Electrical Safety Training

 Who is responsible?

-While safety is a shared responsibility, it begins with leadership.
-Employers, plant managers, and supervisors are ultimately accountable for ensuring that every employee working around hazards receives the instruction they need.
-This responsibility includes providing initial instruction, ongoing refresher courses, and site-specific updates.
-Comprehensive arc flash training is essential in environments where arc flash, shock hazards, and energized work are common.
+While safety is shared in principle, responsibility ultimately rests with leadership.
+Employers and supervisors are accountable for ensuring that instruction is provided, refreshed, and adapted to specific sites and tasks.
+That responsibility extends to new hires, contractors, and experienced personnel alike.
+Comprehensive arc flash training from the Electricity Forum Training Institute is essential in environments where arc flash, shock hazards, and energized work are common.

 Companies that prioritize instruction see measurable benefits: fewer incidents, higher worker morale, improved regulatory compliance, and better operational efficiency.
 On the other hand, companies that treat instruction as a one-time event or low priority often experience higher turnover, more accidents, and greater legal exposure.